HoracioSoldman/batch-processing-on-aws/README.md

 - Horizontal scale refers to adding more cluster nodes to process the high-volume data.

 - Vertical and Horizontal scale means that we increase the performance of existing nodes.
-Then we also add more new nodes to the cluster.
+Then we also add new nodes to the cluster.

 ## Running the project